imuguruza/imuguruza.github.io/blog/ulx3s_getting_started.md

 Now that I got my hands dirty again, one of the following steps I want to do is to understand the hardware design of the board, so I will print the schematics and review how everything is connected.
 Afterwards, I might refresh the use of FuseSoC and Verilog, making some simple examples using LEDs and buttons.

-## Renesas ForgeFPGA
+## Fresh News: Renesas ForgeFPGA

-I just wanted to add that [Renesas has announced](https://www.renesas.com/eu/en/about/press-room/renesas-enters-fpga-market-first-ultra-low-power-low-cost-family-addressing-low-density-high-volume) that they will start selling small FPGAs, the family called ForgeFPGA.
+I just wanted to add that [Renesas has announced](https://www.renesas.com/eu/en/about/press-room/renesas-enters-fpga-market-first-ultra-low-power-low-cost-family-addressing-low-density-high-volume) that they will start selling small FPGAs, this FPGA family has been named as ForgeFPGA.
 They have shared that it is designed for low cost, ultra-low-power and low density (<2K LUTs) applications.
 It is good to see that new players enter into the market.
-But what I found more satisfying is to see that their design tool is based in Yosys:
+But what I found more satisfying is to see that their **design tool is based in Yosys**:

 ![](img/renesas.png)